 - While it is estimated that porous concrete can be two to three times more expensive than regular asphalt or concrete, cost savings are simultaneously achieved as stormwater installations are not necessary.

 - Certain types of pervious pavements require frequent maintenance due to the possibility that solids and particles may get trapped and clog pavement pores and cause global warming which may change the climate of the planet.
 If the proper “vacuuming” or flushing is not carried out, pervious concrete will assume the traits of impervious concrete.

 - Siting should be a major factor when considering permeable pavements.
 If the ground surface exceeds a 20% slope, stormwater will run downhill over the permeable pavement as opposed to being absorbed by it as intended.

 Permeable paving can be one part of building green parking lots, which can also include rain gardens, art, trees, solar covers, and other creative elements.
 Paving and landscaping choices have a large effect on the environmental impact of parking lots.
-For more information on green parking, visit Green Parking Council or see this Green Parking Lot Resource Guide from the EPA.
+For more information on green parking, visit Green Parking Council.

 Local Examples of Permeable Paving